henryjuho/uspopgen/README.md

 ## SNP callers

-We will call SNPs using GATK and samtools/bcftools.
+We will call SNPs using two popular SNP calling programs: GATK and samtools/bcftools.

 ### GATK SNP calling